enesozturk/solidity-playground/lesson-3: advanced solidity concepts/README.md

 ## Chapter 5: Time Units

 Solidity contains the time units `seconds`, `minutes`, `hours`, `days`, `weeks` and `years`.
 These will convert to a **uint** of the number of seconds in that length of time.
 So **1 minutes is 60**, **1 hours is 3600** (60 seconds x 60 minutes), **1 days is 86400** (24 hours x 60 minutes x 60 seconds), etc.

+## Chapter 6: Zombie Cooldowns

+You can pass a storage pointer to a struct as an argument to a private or internal function.
+This is useful, for example, for passing around our Zombie structs between functions.